thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 #### Progress

-The team have made excellent progress, covering (points)...
-Elaborate how wonderful your contributions have been Keep it brief, demonstrate progress - aligned with the team goals above.

-The team have also developed (inclusions)...

-Moving forward, the teams goals have shifted to...

 The team have made excellent progress, covering:

 - Finalising the automation of the game reviewal process
+- Documented a coding standard for developers to follow
+- Refactoring codebase to use specified standard
+- Refactoring the includes to each respective file that requires them
+- Research and documentation on cross platform compatibility
-- General refactor of the codebase
+- Refactoring the options menu

-The team have also developed (inclusions)...
+The team have also developed:

-- Cross platform compatibility
+- Database class for creating databases
+- Table class for creating tables
+- Methods of standard database queries
+- Rating class to handle game rating

-Moving forward, the teams goals have shifted to...
+Moving forward, the teams goals have shifted to:

+- Implementing server based compilation of games
+- Implementing realtime loading
+- Implementing optional display methods
+- Liaising with hardware construction teams
-- Compiling games on a server
+- Developing a design for the hardware

 #### Project Members (7)